Victoria Day Long Weekend

 Anne Marie Corrigan, participant in 2016 and 2017

-We’ll stay at the comfortable Niagara College residence near Niagara-on-the-Lake.
+We’ll once again stay at the comfortable Niagara College residence near Niagara-on-the-Lake.
 You’ll have your own bedroom in a shared suite, complete with a shared full bathroom and shared kitchenette, including a refrigerator.
 Coffee, tea and juice are provided.
 Beyond this, for people looking to keep costs down, consider bringing your own supplies for breakfasts.
 There is also a Tim Hortons and McDonald's in the large outlet mall, just a three minute drive or ride away.

 Friday Warmup Ride and Potluck Dinner